 Funding Policy - Ohio law authorizes STRS Ohio to offer the Plan and gives the Retirement Board authority over how much, if any, of the health care costs will be absorbed by STRS Ohio.
 Active employee members do not contribute to the Plan.
 All benefit recipients pay a monthly premium.
 Under Ohio law, funding for post-employment health care may be deducted from employer contributions.
-For 2013, STRS Ohio allocated employer contributions equal to 1% of covered payroll to post-employment health care.
-The School's required contributions for health care for the fiscal years ended June 30, 2013, 2012 and 2011 were \$7,716, \$6,228 and \$4,297 respectively.
-The entire amount has been contributed for fiscal years 2011 and 2012.
-For fiscal year 2013, the School has contributed 88% of the required amount.
-The unpaid contribution has been recorded as a liability.
+For 2014, STRS Ohio allocated employer contributions equal to 1% of covered payroll to post-employment health care.
+The School's required contributions for health care for the fiscal years ended June 30, 2014, 2013 and 2012 were \$10,768, \$7,716 and \$6,228 respectively.
+The entire amount has been contributed for fiscal years 2012, 2013 and 2014.